 Facebook insights are there to help you understand or counter the explanation given by the Facebook expert on your campaign’s progress.

-You can easily understand what works and what does not work with your Facebook page by going through the statistics shown in insights.
+You can easily understand what works and what does not work on your Facebook page by going through the statistics shown in insights.

 - What kind of content works on Facebook?

 Before you decide on finalizing your Facebook strategy, ask you self the following questions:

 Why is every single person around the world on Facebook?

 What makes Facebook so addictive that every 5 minutes we login to check updates on our wall?